Savvy Tips Guru

 Pay Down the Negative Equity

 If possible, consider making extra payments on your existing loan to reduce the negative equity before you trade in.
-This can put you in a better financial position and lower the amount you’ll need to finance for your new car.
+This can put you in a better financial position and lower the amount you’ll need to finance your new car.

 Navigating the Trade-In Process for a Car That Isn’t Paid Off